radareorg/radare2-book/analysis/code_analysis.md

 ```

 Apart from predefined algorithms to identify functions there is a way to specify
-a function prelude with a configuration option `anal.prelude`, for example like
+a function prelude with a configuration option `anal.prelude`.
+For example, like
 `e anal.prelude = 0x554889e5` which means
 ```
 push rbp